we-taper/Draft/README.markdown

     However, my notes will contain the occasional sparking intuition that I got from Fei Ye's lecture, which is certainly not contained in the textbook.

+11. Matlab Home

+    Here stores all sorts of small self-written scripts for Matlab program.